 To be clear, I would have had to use kratom before I experienced kindling and severe alcohol withdrawal – when I could still stop without the help of an anti-seizure medication.

-There have been a few reports of people who claim to be addicted to kratom.
+There have been reports of people who are addicted to kratom.

 Unlike these other substances, kratom has a self-limiting factor: upping the dosage doesn’t simply make you feel better.
 There is a natural plateau for the effects of kratom, and people who intentionally ingest large amounts of it usually end up with a stomachache or a headache.